Food And Cooking

 The vast majority of people I've spoken to have a greatly reduced appetite on the playa.
 Keep in mind that you are consuming an awful lot of water which tends to make you feel bloated.
 Personally my appetite is almost non existent on the playa.
-Most of the year I consume about four thousand calories a day.
+Most of the year I consume between four and eight thousand calories a day.
 On the playa it is at most 10% of that, and I have to force myself to eat even that much.
-I lose about 15 pounds during the week and it takes several months for my appetite to return to normal.
+I lose about 15 - 20 pounds during the week and it takes several months for my appetite to return to normal.
 My son's appetite is reduced but far less than mine.
 Your mileage may vary so I suggest that you bring as much as you normally eat, but don't be surprised at how much is left at the end of the week.

 If you plan to cook, it will require a lot of stuff.
 Stove, barbeque, pots, pans, utensils, dishwashing, cutting board, and so forth.
 Further, you will need a strategy to keep your fresh foods usable and your frozen foods frozen.
 Finally you will need a strategy to deal with all the gray water and smelly food garbage.